 Why subscribe?

-Words are the easiest to understand.
+His words are the easiest to understand.
 He uses human emotional words to translate machine states into something, and you, I can relate to.
 That was where we started started from.

 Stay up-to-date